FAQ: USD LIBOR transition to SOFR

 Real Estate | Kennett Square, PA

-USD LIBOR will transition to SOFR, likely the end of 2021.
-Chatham's experts answer the most pressing questions by our clients about how the transition will affect them.
+USD LIBOR will transition to SOFR, likely by the end of 2021.
+Chatham's experts answer the most pressing questions asked by our clients about how the transition will affect them.

 - How does Fed involvement in the Treasury repo markets affect SOFR?

 - What are some of the key challenges facing SOFR adoption (i.e., lack of term structure, alternative rates)?

 - Can I buy a SOFR cap today?